jacobrobinsonjd/SafeHarbour/README.md

 &ensp; &ensp; (6)  An exit report is filed in accordance with paragraph (f) of this section.

 **(b)  Disclosure.**  The Initial Development Team must provide the information described below on a freely accessible public website.
-Such information must be updated within five business days of a material change of such information.
+Such information must be updated within five business days of a material change.
 Any public updates made to a code repository will be announced through similar means, along with a link to the code repository which contains the change.

 &ensp; &ensp; (1)  *Initial Disclosures.*  Prior to filing a notice of reliance on the safe harbour, provide the following information.
 Any material changes to the information required below must be provided on the same freely accessible public website as soon as reasonably practicable after the change.